-Plan Your WorkDay Hour-by-Hour
+3. Plan Your Workday Hour-by-Hour

 When you’re working through an ever-growing to-do list, handling unexpected obstacles in a timely manner, and fighting internal and external distractions, it can be all too easy to “lose” an entire day.
 If you feel like you can never get on top of all the things you have to do and are losing days, then it’s time to schedule your workday on a more granular level.
-Planning your workday on an hour-by-hour basis is a best practice that can be applied to help you manage time wisely.
+Planning your workday on an hour-by-hour basis is a best practice that can be applied to help your time management.
 Doing so gives your workday focus and intentionality, while also ensuring it doesn’t get so easily swept off-course by sudden whims or other people’s agendas.

 To help you put this into practice, try using our time blocking template, which will prompt you to allocate each hour of your workday to a specific task, project, meeting, or appointment.
 While you may or may not find this time management process necessary every day, it is immensely helpful when your to-do list or schedule feels out of control.
 Not only will it help you see where your valuable time is going, but it will also force you to consciously consider the importance, urgency, and impact of your work, and act accordingly.

-Set Boundaries At Work and Protect Your Time
+4. Set Boundaries and Protect Your Time

 Time is your most valuable and finite resource, and so, must be protected.
 Setting boundaries with coworkers to protect your time comes down to an ability to master decision-making and standing up for yourself at work.
-Warren Buffet once commented on the topic of protecting your time, “We must choose, with intention, what we say yes to and what we say no to.
+Warren Buffett once commented on the topic of protecting your time, “We must choose, with intention, what we say yes to and what we say no to.
 It all comes down to simplifying, prioritizing, and focusing our attention on what matters most.”

 Here’s how to set boundaries at work and protect your time: